A Stochastic Maximum Principle Approach for Reinforcement Learning with Parameterized Environment: Introduction

+On the other hand, the SMP approach has to face two challenges when solving the RL problem.
+First of all, although the gradient process with respect to control can be derived and formulated explicitly by using the adjoint of the state process, obtaining a numerical approximation for the adjoint state process, which is a backward stochastic differential equation, is a challenging task.
+As a result, the optimization procedure for finding the optimal policy (i.e. the exploitation procedure) needs to evaluate the gradient repeatedly, which makes the SMP approach computationally expensive \cite{GPM_2017}.
+Secondly, the environment (i.e. the state model and the cost/reward model) in a RL problem is not completely known.
+Therefore, an environment estimation method for the purpose of exploration is needed while searching for the optimal policy.

+To address the efficiency issue in searching the optimal policy, we introduce a ``backward action learning'' (BAL) method for efficiently solving the stochastic optimal control problem.
+The main theme of the BAL method is to apply a sample-wise numerical scheme to approximate the solution of the backward adjoint equation sample-by-sample and then adopt the methodology of stochastic approximation to carry out a stochastic gradient descent procedure to determine the optimal policy.
+In this way, we can avoid the high computational cost of solving backward stochastic differential equations in the state space.
+At the same time, the mathematical expression of the gradient process, which contains solutions of the adjoint equation, can still be effectively utilized through the sample-wise approximator to search for the optimal policy.

+To address the second issue and explore the environment, we assume that we have enough physics knowledge of the environment so that the environment can be formulated as a parameterized model.
+Then, exploring the environment is equivalent to searching for the environment parameter, and therefore exploration can be achieved via parameter estimation.
+In this work, we apply the direct filter, which is an accurate and efficient online parameter estimation method \cite{Bao_parameter}, to estimate the environment parameter during the training procedure.
+Other online parameter estimation methods may also be used under our general SMP methodology.

+Since an online parameter estimation method can dynamically provide feedbacks through training trials and generate real-time updates to improve the understanding of the environment, the estimated environment parameter can guide the BAL optimal control solver to exploit the optimal policy.
+To further explore the environment and balance between exploration and exploitation, we also perturb the policy by some artificial noise and adopt an ``$\epsilon$-greedy'' mechanism to encourage exploration \cite{epsilon_greedy11}.

-The rest of this paper is organized as follows: In Section \ref{Preliminaries}, we introduce the data driven stochastic optimal control problem with unknown parameters in the state model, and we will provide preliminary knowledge that is needed in the derivation of numerical algorithms.
-In Section \ref{Techniques}, we shall provide detailed discussions to derive our sample-wise data driven control solver.
-Numerical experiments that demonstrate the effectiveness and efficiency of our algorithm will be presented in Section \ref{Numerics}.
-Finally, we will conclude our research in Section \ref{Conclusions}.
+The rest of this paper is organized as follows.
+In Section \ref{Methodology}, we introduce the model-based RL problem with parameterized environment, and we shall provide a general methodology of using the SMP to solve the RL problem.
+In Section \ref{Algorithms}, we introduce the numerical algorithms about how to efficiently solve the RL problem under the SMP framework.
+In Section \ref{Numerics}, we present three numerical examples to demonstrate the effectiveness of our algorithm and the necessity of using the SMP approach to solve the RL problem in application scenarios.
+Some concluding remarks that summarize our research outcomes will be given in Section \ref{Conclusions}.